sveniik/CobblemonExtendedBattleUI/README.md

 - **Your Side's Effects** - Screens (Reflect, Light Screen), hazards on your side, Tailwind, etc.
 - **Enemy's Effects** - Same as above, but for the opponent
 - **Stat Changes** - Shows every Pokemon's stat boosts and drops with easy-to-read arrows
+- **Volatile Effects** - Taunt, Encore, Perish Song, Confusion, and other per-Pokemon effects with turn timers

 The panel shows turn ranges like "5-8" when we don't know if the opponent has items that extend duration (like Light Clay for screens or weather rocks).

 This panel is also fully resizable, moveable, and collapsible if you only want to see a quick glance of relevant information!

+### Battle Log

+A custom battle log that replaces Cobblemon's default log:

+- **Damage Percentages** - Shows how much damage each attack dealt (e.g., "→ 35% to Clefable")
+- **Healing Tracking** - Healing shown in green (e.g., "→ +15% to Charizard")
+- **Color-Coded Messages** - Different colors for moves, HP changes, effects, and field conditions
+- **Turn Separators** - Clear visual separation between turns
+- **Auto-Scroll** - Follows new messages automatically, stops when you scroll up manually

+The battle log uses Cobblemon's native textures and is fully resizable, moveable, and has adjustable font size.

 ### Team Pokeballs